bqzs/CyberPunk/Hack-The-Box/Precious/Precious.md

 The target page looks like this
 ![](/Hack-The-Box/Precious/img/1.png)

-Using  `Feroxbuster`  and  `wfuzz`  for hidden directry scan and subdomain enumeration but we got nothing usefull.
+Using  `Feroxbuster`  and  `wfuzz`  for hidden directry scan and subdomain enumeration but we got nothing useful.

-Going back to the web page, when we enterd a specific url in submit button it shows a flagged error `http://1p`
+Going back to the web page, when we entered a specific url in submit button it shows a flagged error `http://1p`
 ![](/Hack-The-Box/Precious/img/2.png)